edleonardy/CapstoneChatbot/data/nlu.md

 - hello everybody
 - hello is anybody there
 - hello robot
+- what's up bot
+- what's up
+- hey how's it going
+- hey how are you
+- hi bot how are you going
+- how are you going

 ## intent:thanks
 - Thanks
+- thanks mate
 - Thank you
 - Thank you so much
 - Thanks bot
 - Thanks for that
 - cheers
 - cheers bro
+- cheers mate
+- cheers cheers
+- ok cool thanks
+- ok coolio cheers
 - ok thanks!
 - perfect thank you
 - thanks a bunch for everything